ClintH/arkixd/README-EXHIBITION.md

 At the top of the file is the _front-matter_.
 It starts and ends with lines containing `---`.
 Each line within the front-matter is a key-value pair, separated by `:`.

-For example: `course: "studio 1"`, sets the key 'course' to the value 'studio 1'.
+For example: `title: "Hello"`, sets the key 'title' to the value 'Hello'.
 Numeric values aren't enclosed in inverted commas, and some keys can have several values, using the array syntax `[ ... ]`.

 Here's a basic template to copy and paste as a starting point: